jbakabaam/UDACITY-SQL/README.md

 ⭐️ Project1: Deforestation Exploration
 ---
 ### Overview:
-In this project, I put my sql skills to help determine where to concentrate efforts to combat deforestation.
+In this project, I put my SQL skills to help determine where to concentrate efforts to combat deforestation.

 ### Project Details:
 - Create a View called “forestation” by joining all three tables - forest_area, land_area and regions in the workspace.